cypator/splate-api/source/index.html.md

 | Full Fill message is provided for 5 BTC  | Execution report (35=8) <br /> ExecType (150=2/F) <br />  OrdStatus (39=2) |

-For an IOC type order there are two additional possible responses in addition to the ones above which may happen in the case of multiple partial fills.
+For an IOC type order, there are two additional possible responses in addition to the ones above which may happen in the case of multiple partial fills.
 We use the OrdStatus tag to indicate if the order is partial or fully complete – as an example if the order is for 5  BTCUSD

 ### Scenario1 – IOC – order is fully filled - DONE